silverblurtype/abstante/README.md

 ## License:
-Copyright (c) 2024, Silverblur_type (https://github.com/silverblurtype/skateblade)
+Copyright (c) 2024, Silverblur_type (https://github.com/silverblurtype/abstante)

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is available with a FAQ at: https://openfontlicense.org

 ## Version:
-2.1: Kerning adjustement, Regular Italic.
+1.0: Initial release

 ## Contribute:
 If you feel that the font could be useful to you, you can sponsor the project with any amount you deem appropriate.
 Contributions are optional but highly appreciated.